General-purpose computing on graphics processing units: Vectorization

 Most operations on the GPU operate in a vectorized fashion: one operation can be performed on up to four values at once.
 For example, if one color R1, G1, B1 is to be modulated by another color R2, G2, B2, the GPU can produce the resulting color R1*R2, G1*G2, B1*B2 in one operation.
 This functionality is useful in graphics because almost every basic data type is a vector (either 2-, 3-, or 4-dimensional).
 Examples include vertices, colors, normal vectors, and texture coordinates.

 Stream processing

 GPUs are originally designed specifically for graphics and thus are very restrictive in operations and programming.
 Due to their design, GPUs are only effective for problems that can be solved using stream processing and the hardware can only be used in certain ways.

 In the early GPGPU age, GPUs can only process independent vertices and fragments, but can process many of them in parallel.
 This is especially effective when the programmer wants to process many vertices or fragments in the same way.
 In this sense, GPUs are stream processors – processors that can operate in parallel by running one kernel on many records in a stream at once.
-Programmers would use graphics APIs (OpenGL or DirectX) to perform general-purpose computation.
+Programmers would use graphics APIs (OpenGL or Direct3D) to perform general-purpose computation.